Monia234/IFSBM-bigdata/TP_IFSBM_module12/Readme.md

 # Welcome to module 12 : "big data & predictive models"
-Here you will find the material for IFSBM UE "BIG DATA" module 12 "modele predictif" 2019
+Here you will find the material for IFSBM UE "BIG DATA" module 12 "predictive models" 2019